MicrosoftDocs/CortanaSkillsKit/docs/skills/publish-skill.md

 Some common reasons why a Cortana skill fails the review are:

-* The invocation name does not meet policy requirements.
+- The invocation name does not meet policy requirements.
-* Your submission does not provide sample invocation phrases.
+- Your submission does not provide sample invocation phrases.
 You must provide at least three sample invocation phrases that demonstrate your Cortana skill.

     Ensure that the invocation phrases actually work.

-    Provide enough samples that demonstrate all key features.
+    Provide enough samples to demonstrate all key features.

-* You provide sample phrases with one or more of the following issues.
+- You provide sample phrases with one or more of the following issues.

-    * The phrase doesn't include a launch word (ask, tell, and so on) or an invocation name.
+    + The phrase doesn't include a launch word (ask, tell, and so on) or an invocation name.
+For example, for a skill called **MyEvents**, these would be incorrect:

-    **Faulty sample phrases:**

-    For a skill called **My Events**
-    - `My Events update` : Missing the launch word.
+    + `MyEvents update` : Missing the launch word.
-    - `Ask for an update` : Missing the invocation name.
+    + `Ask for an update` : Missing the invocation name.

-* The samples do not work as expected or described.
+- The samples do not work as expected or described.

-* The skill does not provide support for help.
+- The skill does not provide support for help.
 Most first-time users will ask the skill for help (usually by saying "Help").
 If a user asks for help, then your skill must tell the user how to use the skill.

+    Your skill should also prompt the user for correct input if it cannot respond to what the user just entered.

-    Example: If your skill involved checking stock prices, your help could be "Please say the name of a stock.
+    Example: If your skill involved checking stock prices, and the user failed to provide a stock name, your help could be "Please say the name of a stock.
 For example, say Microsoft."

-* Your skill infringes on the intellectual property (IP) of another company.
+- Your skill infringes on the intellectual property (IP) of another company.

     The name and invocation name of your Cortana skill should not consist of any trademarked or copyrighted words unless you have permission from the owner.
 You must ensure that you have the right to share the content that your skill provides, and you must ensure that your skill doesn't make use of any unlicensed or pirated audio or visual content.